Advanced Studies in Biology for the Health Professions

 Advanced Human Physiology <> BIOL_SCI 318-DL | Advanced Human Physiology is a fully online course that builds

-organ systems including neural, autonomic/somatic motor, endocrine,
+all major organ systems including neural, autonomic/somatic motor,

-cardiovascular, respiratory, renal, digestive, and reproductive
+endocrine, cardiovascular, respiratory, renal, digestive, and

-back to normal functioning.
+the system back to normal functioning.
 View BIOL_SCI 318-DL Sections |

 Biology of Aging <> BIOL_SCI 327-CN | This course examines various biological aspects of aging, from molecular to evolutionary, and explores what is presently known about how and why we age.
 Through discussions of experimental data from primary literature, we will study normal aging processes and disease states related to aging.
 Instead of providing a comprehensive overview, the course aims to develop a fundamental framework of how to think about the biology of aging and our ability to read and analyze current scientific literature.
 Prerequisites: BIOL_SCI 201-CN and BIOL_SCI 202-CN.
 View BIOL_SCI 327-CN Sections |